beling/book-pl/src/ch19-01-unsafe-rust.md

 A trait is unsafe when at least one of its methods has some invariant that the compiler can’t verify.
-We can declare that a trait is `unsafe` by adding the `unsafe` keyword before `trait` and marking the implementation of the trait as `unsafe` too, as shown in Listing 19-11.
+We can declare that a trait is `unsafe` by adding the `unsafe` keyword before `trait` and marking the implementation of the trait as `unsafe` too, as shown in listing 19-11.

 ```rust,unsafe
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-11/src/main.rs}}